GoodGuyGregory/windows-development-scripts/new-pc-development/dev-pc-init/Readme.md

 new pc eh? maybe you should automate the task of installing all of your favorite software....

+This is the process consumers have to deal with when purchasing a new laptop, why not stream line that process and get back to enjoying your PC.
+Run the included scripts and enjoy web development with all the fixings.

 [Powershell Basics](https://blog.netwrix.com/2018/02/21/windows-powershell-scripting-tutorial-for-beginners/)
 [Chocolatey Installation](https://chocolatey.org/install)